kevinfalting/structconf/README.md

 1. Environment Variable
 1. Command Line Flag

-### Secrets

-The builtin secret handler expects base64 encoded RSA strings, prefixed with `secret://`, to look like `secret://<some_base64_encoded_rsa_encrypted_ciphertext>`.

-The advantage of this is that handlers can read in encrypted or decrypted values, and once they get to the secret handler, it will either skip it or decrypt a value prefixed with `secret://`, since you may want to provide a decrypted value as an environment variable or flag.
-You can also provide an encrypted value with that prefix as an environment variable or flag, and it will be decrypted using the provided key.

 ## Supporting Unsupported Types

 The parser will prioritize value fields that satisfy the `encoding.TextUnmarshaler` or `encoding.BinaryUnmarshaler`, in that order.
 If you need to support an unsupported type like a map or slice, then create a user defined type that satisfies either interface.